• Home

 The histories of Black students, faculty, and staff have too often remained hidden at law schools across the United States.
 And for more than a century, that was the case at Colorado Law.
 However, in 2024, work began to restore these individuals to the institutional narrative.

 The foundation of this digital project are the artifacts collected by librarian Rebecca Ciota as they researched these individuals.
-We thank Ciota for their initial donation of these digital artifacts.
+We thank Ciota for their initial donation of these digital artifacts and biographies.

 Franklin LaVeale Anderson (ex 1899)